allentsangdev/ludex-rust-sdk/README.md

 ### About

-This repository contains the Rust SDK for the Ludex API.
+This repository contains the Rust SDK for the Ludex Protocol API.
 For usage and documentation head over to [here](https://allentsangdev.github.io/ludex-rust-sdk/ludex_rust_sdk/)

 ## Usage